 Swimming pool pump timers

-Here are two intermatic swimming pool pump timers.
-The yellow face dial is what most people probably have in their backyard.....below that is a ditigal timer that fits into same box.
-Below are links for the mechanical yellow timer on the left....one link is for 120 volts,the other is for 240-270 volts.
-They also come in outdoor boxes but most people just get the cheaper indoor version and place it into thier existing outdoor box.
+Here are two Intermatic swimming pool pump timers.
+The yellow face dial is what most people probably have in their backyard.....below that is a digital timer that fits into same box.

 This digital timer above has many of the features of the digital timer above and it will prevent your pump from running dry...the main purpose of this timer is it shuts off the pump in case of entrapment - for example a small child is stuck on the main drain from the vacuum.
 This is known as an SVRS device (safety vacuum release system).
 More on these devices on the link below: